ryoptimus/DevStorm-backend/README.md

 Frontend can be found here: https://github.com/novoaj/brainstormai-frontend

 ## Description
-This document specifies how our API works to perform CRUD operations with our MySQL database and interface with a Groq LLM API to generate project ideas catering to users' individual strengths and interests within programming.
+Our API works to perform CRUD operations with our MySQL database and interface with Groq's LLM API to generate project ideas catering to users' individual strengths and interests within programming.

 Technologies used: